moj-analytical-services/splink_udfs/README.md

 # Splink UDFs Extension for DuckDB

 The `splink_udfs` extension is work in progress.
-It aims to offer a variety of functions that are useful for the purpose of data linkage, including support for the [Soundex](https://en.wikipedia.org/wiki/Soundex) algorithm, diacritic stripping, and text transliteration.
+It aims to offer a variety of function**Exception:**
+The Double Metaphone implementation in `src/include/phonetic/double_metaphone.hpp` is a literal C++ translation of `org.apache.commons.codec.language.DoubleMetaphone` and is therefore licensed separately under the [Apache License 2.0](LICENSE_APACHE).
+See the top of the header file for the full Apache license notice, and the project's `NOTICE` file for attribution details.that are useful for the purpose of data linkage, including support for the [Soundex](https://en.wikipedia.org/wiki/Soundex) algorithm, [Double Metaphone](https://en.wikipedia.org/wiki/Metaphone#Double_Metaphone) phonetic encoding, diacritic stripping, and text transliteration.
 This allows similarity matching of names and other words based on how they sound, rather than how they are spelled.

 This repo is based on the [DuckDB Extension Template](https://github.com/duckdb/extension-template)
 ## Installation